BilalBaheer/Ramadan-Last-10-Nights/last-10-nights-giving/README.md

 ## 📧 Email Notification System

-The platform includes a comprehensive email notification system to keep users informed about their donations:
+The platform includes a comprehensive email notification system to keep users informed about their donations such as:

 ### Features
 - **Confirmation Emails**: Sent immediately when a donation is scheduled